How to Hike Mt. Dabajian, the Banknote Mountain: The Easiest and Most Difficult Way

 Please visit Shei-Pa National Park for more information.

-Holy Ridgeline Trail (Shengleng Trail)
+Holy Ridge Trail (Shengleng Trail)

-Holy Ridgeline refers to the ridges between Snow Mountain and Mt.
+Holy Ridge refers to the ridges between Snow Mountain and Mt.
 Dabajian, and most of the elevation is 3,000 meters above sea level.
 This name was first brought up by a Japanese climber Numai Tetsutarō 沼井鐵太郎 in 1928.

 Disclaimer: